 2. Medically stable

-- We will need to have a physician verify that the passenger is medically stable and able to fly in a small, non-pressurized aircraft, and that the passenger's condition will not affect the safety of the flight.
+- We will need to have a medical provider (Physician, Nurse Practitioner, or Physician Assistant) verify that the passenger is medically stable and able to fly in a small, non-pressurized aircraft, and that the passenger's condition will not affect the safety of the flight.

 3. Geographic criteria

-- AFW provides air transportation within the 13 Western states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
+- AFW provides air transportation within the 12 Western states: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, and Wyoming.
 Passengers will be referred to other organisations if the transportation would involve travel outside this service area.

 5. Reason for travel

 - AFW primarily provides air transportation for patients travelling to and from scheduled medical treatment.
 We also arrange "compassion" flights for individuals who need to visit or be a caregiver for a critically ill family member.
 Additionally, we will arrange flights to relocate victims of domestic violence, to transport children and adults to camps for a variety of special needs (such as burn survivors and families impacted by HIV or AIDS), and to fly support staff and supplies during natural disasters or other crises.
 "Compassion" requests are accepted on a case-by-case basis.